 - The Group's determination of contractual entitlement and assessment of the probability of customer approval of changes in scope and/or price.
-The Group's consideration of the enforceability or approval of the modification of the terms of a contract may include evidence that is written, oral, or implied by customary business practice and may include involvement from the Group's legal, time and cost experts.
-The Group's determination of modifications requires a degree of judgement and can drive different accounting treatments, increasing the risk of inappropriately recognising revenue.
-We particularly focused on larger, more contentious contracts for modifications recognised; - Estimating total expected costs at initiation of the customer contract, which have a high level of estimation uncertainty; and - Revisions to total expected costs for certain events or conditions that occur during the performance of the contract, or are expected to occur to complete the customer contract, which is difficult to estimate.
+The Group's consideration of the enforceability or approval of the modification of the terms of a contract may include evidence that is written, oral. or implied by customary business practice and may include involvement from the Group's legal time and cost experts.
+The Group's determination of modifications requires a degree of judgement and can drive different accounting treatments, increasing the risk of inappropriately recognising revenue; - Estimating total expected costs at initiation of the customer contract. which have a high level of estimation uncertainty; and - Revisions to total expected costs for certain events or conditions that occur during the performance of the contract, or are expected to occur to complete the customer contract. which is difficult to estimate